-Up to 91 percent of their total sales came from print and 9 percent from online publishing.
-Regarding the digital revenue, online advertising was 73 percent and subscriptions 27 percent.
-As late as 1988, the daily newspaper earnings from advertising amounted to 71 percent and 29 percent was from subscriptions to.
+Up to 91 percent of the total sales of the dailies and non-dailies came from print and 9 percent from online publishing.
+Regarding digital revenue, online advertising was 73 percent and subscriptions 27 percent.
+As late as 1988, the daily newspaper earnings from advertising amounted to 71 percent and 29 percent was from subscriptions.
 The scales were turned in 2015, as dailies made 45 percent of their revenue from advertising and 55 percent from subscriptions.
-Newspapers are now more dependent on their subscribers than ever.
+Newspapers are now more than ever dependent on their subscribers.

 The great majority of newspapers are non-affiliated and independent.
 Party newspapers are a curiosity in Finland at just a few percent of the total.
 Competition among daily newspapers in any town is rare.
 Only in the Helsinki metropolitan area is there more than one Finnish-language daily newspaper.